Representation theory of Geigle-Lenzing complete intersections: Our Results on Geigle-Lenzing complete intersections

-We give some basic properties of $A^{\rm CM}$ including an explicit presentation of $A^{\rm CM}$ in terms of a quiver with relations (see Theorem \ref{endomorphism convex}).
-In particular, we have the following description for the hypersurface case $n=d+2$ (see Corollary \ref{presentation of CM canonical}): \begin{itemize} \item If $n=d+2$, then $A^{\rm CM}\simeq\bigotimes_{i=1}^nk\A_{p_i-1}$, where $k\A_{p_i-1}$ is the path algebra of the equioriented quiver of type $\A_{p_i-1}$. \end{itemize}
+We also give an explicit presentation of $A^{\rm CM}$ in terms of a quiver with relations (see Theorem~\ref{endomorphism convex}).
+In particular, for the hypersurface case $n=d+2$, $A^{\rm CM}$ has the following simple description (see Corollary~\ref{presentation of CM canonical}): \begin{itemize} \item If $n=d+2$, then $A^{\rm CM}\simeq\bigotimes_{i=1}^nk\A_{p_i-1}$, where $k\A_{p_i-1}$ is the path algebra of the equioriented quiver of type $\A_{p_i-1}$. \end{itemize} This gives immediately a version of Kn\"orrer periodicity (see Corollary~\ref{presentation of CM canonical}).